-I’ve already touched on social media and how it’s safest not to rely entirely on one third-party platform for your affiliate income.
+I’ve already touched on social media and how it’s best not to rely entirely on one third-party platform for your affiliate income.
 However, this doesn’t mean social media shouldn’t play a part in your strategy.

 Concentrate on the social media platforms that are most popular with your target audience and the type of content you want to create.
 If video reviews are your thing, then YouTube and Instagram will be a good fit.
 If you’re targeting professionals, then LinkedIn may work better.

 Paid advertising is another way to drive more traffic to your affiliate links.
-A small boost to your Facebook or Instagram post or paying for an influencer shout-out can rapidly expand your reach.
+A boost to your Facebook or Instagram post or paying for an influencer shout-out can rapidly expand your reach.

-By growing an affiliate team and treating your affiliate income as a professional business, you can finally start to reap the rewards of passive income.
+By growing an affiliate team and treating your affiliate income as a professional business, you can finally start to reap the rewards of a passive income.

 Now it’s time to start tracking your affiliate income.
-Tracking what is and isn’t working can help you and the company whose product you’re advertising improve your campaigns and get more conversions.
+Tracking what is and isn’t working can help you, and the company whose product you’re advertising, improve your campaigns, and get more conversions.
 Keeping tabs on your links will also keep everything organized and stop you from losing track of the links you have and how successful they each are.